 3 quart sauté pan w/lid.

-BUY Chinese 10 PC SET AT AMAZON:
+BUY TRI-PLY CLAD Chinese 10 PC SET:

 Tramontina Tri-Ply Clad Open Stock Recommendations